Bad branding is the worst nightmare for every company. And yet, a failed rebranding examples are more common than you might think.

-If you have decided that your company needs rebranding, then you should be aware of how others have navigated their journey.
+If you have decided on re branding company, then you should also be aware of how others have navigated their journey.

-In this article, we focus on well known brands that decided to rebrand and the unexpected outcomes as a result.
+In this article, we focus on well-known brands that decided to rebrand and showed us what bad branding with unexpected outcomes feels like.

 Do not worry, we also added some advice on how to avoid making the same mistakes.

-35 rebranding fails and what we can learn from the mistakes of others.
+35 bad branding examples and what we can learn from others’ mistakes

 Tropicana Branding Mistake

 Orange juice has had an interesting ride through the years.